 Domènech i Montaner is nowadays most credited for his gorgeous Palace of Catalan Music, a stunning concert hall built in 1908.
 With an innovative internal metal structure, Domènech i Montaner succeeded in creating walls of glass, which allow for plenty of daylight to enter the concert hall.
 A decor consisting of bright colors, smooth lines and sculptures, creates an incredible blend that will amaze anyone who takes a peek inside.
 Of course, an even better option would be visiting a concert to enjoy the sounds of music in this luxurious hall.
 Learn more about tickets and tours on the official website.

 Another creative mind who left his architectural trace on the map of Barcelona was Josep Puig i Cadafalch.
 During his long life he created many masterpieces, not only related to Modernism, but also to other styles as Neo-Gothic, Neo-Baroque or Monumentalism.
 Casa Martí was one of his Modernista buildings, designed in 1896.
 The ground floor of this building is occupied by 'Els Quatre Gats', a tavern that used to be one of the artistic and cultural epicenters of Barcelona in the early 20th century.
 Ramon Casas, Santiago Rusiñol and Pablo Picasso were amongst its illustrious guests.
 Have a look inside this legendary tavern and feel the spirit of the greatest minds of Barcelona in this place.
-Find Casa Martí easily on our Streetwise map of Barcelona, or learn more on the official website of Els Quatre Gats.
+Find Casa Martí easily on the free Streetwise map of Barcelona, or learn more on the official website of Els Quatre Gats.

 The other world-famous Modernista building by Puig i Cadafalch is Casa Amatller, part of the Block of Discord.
 All three Modernista buildings were majestic reconstructions of already existing buildings.
 Casa Amatller was designed in 1900, after Puig i Cadafalch got inspired by houses typical for the Netherlands – see for instance the rectangular shapes that make up the top of the facade.
 The house was designed for the Amatller chocolate manufacturers, and inside you can still find a shop selling sweets of the same company.